8 Reasons Why Flirting With Others While In A Relationship Can Be Risky

 6. It could be an escape where the excitement quickly fades

 The reason long-term relationships survive the calamities of life is because both parties are willing to stand strong through positive and negative times.
-The need for excitement and impulsivity is often in the past because a stronger foundation has been built.
+The need for excitement and impulsivity often fades after a few years, as a stronger foundation has been built.
 Flirting typically has excitability intertwined in it.
 Many times, flirting with others when you're already in a relationship is a sign that you’re lacking something in the relationship.
 In this way, you may be trying to escape from your relationship by looking to someone else to fulfill those unmet needs.

-Holding eye contact, remembering their every word, not looking around the bar at anyone else but the person in front of you, leaning into them while flashing your pearly whites, a touch of a hand or arm, sending a clear message that you are attracted—these are the thrills that lure people to flirt.
+Holding eye contact, remembering their words, not looking around the bar at anyone else but the person in front of you, watching how they respond to you, leaning into them while flashing your pearly whites, a touch of a hand or arm, sending a clear message that you are attracted—these are the exciting thrills that lure people to flirt.
 However, that passion often quickly fades rather than leading to a stable, long-term relationship.

 7. It can affect your intimacy with your partner